Utility Overview for Homeowners Interested in Solar

-Those that choose to opt-out of this program will not have their REC counted towards the utility’s renewable technology goals for New Mexico.
-Whether or not opting into the REC program is beneficial for solar customers is arguable.
+Those who choose to opt-out of this program will not have their REC counted towards the utility’s renewable technology goals for New Mexico.
+Whether opting into the REC program is beneficial for solar customers, however, is arguable.

 New Mexico Rural Electric Cooperatives: Santa Fe and Albuquerque Area